marshmallow-code/webargs/docs/index.rst

 Adding Custom Target Handlers
 -----------------------------

-To add your own custom target handler, write a function that receives a request, an argument name, and an :class:`Arg <webargs.Arg>` object, then decorate that function with :func:`Parser.target_handler <webargs.core.Parser.target_handler>`.
+To add your own custom target handler, write a function that receives a request, an argument name, and an :class:`Arg <webargs.core.Arg>` object, then decorate that function with :func:`Parser.target_handler <webargs.core.Parser.target_handler>`.

 .. code-block:: python